mpapis, rys, ddd on IRC in

 #rvm on irc.freenode.net

-There are 3 types of rvmrc files, system user and project.
-They are discussed in detail below.
+There are 3 types of rvmrc files: system, user, and project.

 The system rvmrc file is loaded before RVM initializes and before the user's ~/.rvmrc. /etc/rvmrc settings are applied to all users on the system.

 The users rvmrc file overwrites settings in /etc/rvmrc and is loaded before RVM initializes. $HOME/.rvmrc settings are applied only for the user belonging to $HOME.

 Have RVM install rubies when used instead of only displaying a warning and exiting.

 Have RVM compile using say, 3, compile threads (note that rvm uses all CPU threads by default).

 Have RVM install to a different location (notice that it ends with /rvm).